Anant/Cassandra.Api/astra.ui/README.md

 # Astra UI
 ---
 These instructions will get your CRUD UI, using Astra, up and running.
-Before you start the admin UI, you'll need to run the Cassandra.API code including the Data Migrator and the either of the provided APIs (node or python).
+Before you start the admin UI, you'll need to run the Cassandra.API code including the Data Migrator and the either of the provided APIs (node or python or C#).

 ## Getting Started (Locally & on Gitpod)